wangix3/rayhou0710.github.io/_pages/about.md

 Goals for Near Future
 ======
-While doubt about the pure value behind the Ph.D. degree everyday, I am trying hard to obtain the doctral degree in less than two years.
+While doubt about the pure value behind the Ph.D. degree everyday, I am trying hard to graduate in less than two years.

 Seeking for an internship opportunity related to software engineering, data analysis or machine learning for Summer 2018.